KlfJoat/ripdvd/README.md

 *   Meanwhile, back in the terminal window, it will have asked you if you want to rename the ISO from the default name.
 If not, just press ENTER.

-## UNDER THE HOOD

-The script does the following:
-* Queries the DVD for its internal name using `dvdbackup`
-* If there is a (*rare*) problem with that internal title, it pauses to ask for a rename.
-* Backs up the DVD using `dvdbackup`
-* Includes some progress and runtime information
-* Ejects the disc
-* Converts to ISO
-* Deletes the `dvdbackup` directory
-* Asks for a final rename of the ISO (or `Enter` if none)

 ## INSTALLATION